 10. Plan or Talk About Your Next Visit to See Each Other

 It is not in your plans to see each other February 14th or you wouldn’t be reading this.
 If I could see Alex on Valentine’s Day, then I wouldn’t be sending him gifts.
-Sometimes it is not an option.
+Sometimes seeing each other is not an option.
 BUT.
 Do yourself a favor and make yourself excited about the next time you’ll see each other.

 Love is all around.
 It is real.
 Sometimes due to stupid circumstances, you have to be without your love for a long time.
 It does not get better.
 Time, in my opinion, makes it worse.